If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 Here, you’ll be able to see all the SERP features your website is appearing in.

-This information can help you understand which SEO strategies are working and which ones need to be improved.
+This information can help you understand which strategies are working and which ones need to be improved.

 How Many SERP Features Are There?